 The Institute for Security and Development Policy regularly issues a variety of publications ranging from shorter Policy Briefs to more comprehensive studies in its Asia and Silk Road Papers series.
 Explore the different series below.

-Dispute Management in the South China Sea
+Australia Speaks Plainly on the South China Sea

 They say actions speak louder than words.
 So maybe Australia’s invitation to Japan to take part in U.S.-Australian war games in July and the lack of an invitation for China […]

 Going nowhere: Thailand’s coup, one year on

 Today marks one year since the Thai junta came to power in a coup d’état.The move was ostensibly made to save the country from deadly street violence that had crippled […]

 China’s Dangerous $5 Trillion Dollar Bet: A South China Sea ADIZ?